 This recipe is both a dessert and a natural cold and cough home remedy.

-If you’ve never heard of Besan ka Sheera, it’s a sweet Indian drink made with ghee, besan (or chickpea flour), milk of your choice, sugar and spices.
+If you’ve never heard of besan ka sheera, it’s a sweet Indian drink made with ghee, besan (Indian chickpea flour), milk of your choice, sugar, and spices.
 It’s a drink that’s often given to young kids and adults when they feel under the weather.
 You’re supposed to drink it at night before bed – and it’s supposed to be served hot.
 Please know – I’m in no way a doctor – these are just things that I’ve been taught by my parents who were taught by their parents.

 I have to ask.
 Did you pause for a second when I told you there was Indian chickpea flour in this drink?
 I know that sounds like a strange ingredient to use in a dessert, but it’s actually very common when it comes to Indian sweets.
-When you roast chickpea flour, especially in ghee, it gives the flour a delicious, nutty flavor which works extremely well in desserts.
+When you roast chickpea flour, especially in ghee, it gives the flour a delicious, nutty flavor that works extremely well in desserts.
 In fact, some of my favorite Indian sweets are made with this type of flour.

 Besan flour actually does something really cool to this drink.
 It helps thicken it, a lot.
 When you pour milk into the pot, the besan absorbs a lot of it – so you can make this drink as thick or as thin as you’d like by adjusting the amount of liquid that you add to it.
-I personally like mine to be on the liquid-y side but again, adjust the consistency to your preference.
+I personally like mine to be on the liquidy side but again, adjust the consistency to your preference.